May 16 | FRI | 6PM | Monthly Speaker Series

 Venue: 101 E Archer St, Tulsa, OK

-Join us for an insightful discussion with Kali Akuno, Director of Cooperation Jackson, and world renowned Economist Richard Wolff.
-They will explore working-class struggles and the power of solidarity in workers’ self-management.
-Mark your calendars, enjoy a free dinner, and be ready to share your thoughts on this important topic!
+Kali Akuno, Director of Cooperation Jackson, and world renowned Economist Richard Wolff explored working-class struggles and the power of solidarity in workers’ self-management.

 2025 CHE Inaugural Conference